Cultrarius/UE4_MagicConsole/README.md

 # How to contribute

 You have a cool idea or found a bug?
-Cool, fork the project, commit your changes and open a pull request :)
+Cool!
+Fork the project, commit your changes and open a pull request :)

+If you have any questions or problems, just write me: cultrarius@posteo.de

 # License